 - Other disciplinary measures as deemed appropriate.

-During an investigation of a complaint of sexual assault, UI&U will respect the rights of both the complainant and the accused.
+During an investigation of a complaint of sexual assault, Union Institute & University will respect the rights of both the complainant and the accused.
 Disciplinary action taken by the university against an employee or student found to be guilty of sexual assault will depend on the severity of the case, up to and including termination of employment (employees) and dismissal from the university (students).
 Any individual who is found to have intentionally filed a false report of sexual assault will be subject to disciplinary action, up to and including termination of employment (employees) and dismissal from the university (students).

-Under the provisions of the Family Educational Rights and Privacy Act (as amended in 2000), UI&U has the discretionary authority to disclose to a victim of an alleged crime of violence the final results of disciplinary action taken by the university against the individual found to be the perpetrator of that crime.
+Under the provisions of the Family Educational Rights and Privacy Act (as amended in 2000), Union Institute & University has the discretionary authority to disclose to a victim of an alleged crime of violence the final results of disciplinary action taken by the university against the individual found to be the perpetrator of that crime.
 The victim may not disclose this information, but the university may choose to release certain information regarding the final results of a disciplinary hearing, if the hearing was related to an alleged crime of violence for which an individual was found to be in violation of university rules or policies.
 Information released will include only the perpetrator’s name, the violation committed, and the sanctions imposed by the university against the individual.

 The Role of Alcohol and Drugs in Sexual Assault

-However, UI&U is concerned about the role that drugs and alcohol often play in cases of sexual assault.
+However, Union Institute & University is concerned about the role that drugs and alcohol often play in cases of sexual assault.
 Alcohol consumption and certain drugs may reduce inhibitions and impair judgment, making individuals more vulnerable to assault.
 Individuals should also be aware of the so-called "rape drugs" (rohypnol, GHB, etc.), which may be given to an intended victim without her or his knowledge, resulting in loss of control or consciousness and inability to remember what happened while under the influence of the drug.
 For this reason, no one should accept an open drink from another person, nor should drinks be left unattended.
 Individuals who suspect that they have been given a drug should seek medical assistance immediately, not only to decrease medical risks but to allow for a blood test that will confirm the presence of a drug.